Celiaxz/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-file : creates a new file with text Best School.
 8-cwd_state : writes the result of the command ls -la into file.
 9-duplicate_last_line : duplicates the last line of the file.
+10-no_more_js : deletes all regular files with a .js extension that are present in the working directory.
+11-directories : counts the number of directories and sub-dir in the current dir.
+12-newest_files : displays the 10 newest files in the current dir.
+13-unique : takes a list of words as input and prints only words that appear exactly once.